fabsenet/blog_en/source/_posts/2015/10-21-no-messaging-on-windows-10-iot-core.md

   - Allgemein
 date: 2015-10-21T00:46:05.000Z
 author: Fabian Wetzel
+subtitle: I am working on a distributed application to allow me insights and control of the devices in the house.
 ---

 I am working on a distributed application to allow me insights and control of the devices in the house.
 I want to see, when PCs are on and I want to control some lights.
 So I have some rather different messaging patterns.